 Yeah, managing a large group comes with its own set of challenges.
 Managing medical emergencies in the middle of the trail, accommodating quick changes in the itineraries and finding alternate destinations when abnormality struck were the unexpected things which I believe we handled with diligence.
 All said and done, the trip has been a memorable one in more than one way and a thumbs up to my new journey with Plan The Unplanned 😊

 03-Mar-19: I was extremely sad that I had missed the premiere screening of this much anticipated documentary.
-All I knew was it was a project based on wildlife and had no much idea about what to expect apart from the Tigers which grab the limelight in almost every other content made on conservation.
-‘Even then, it was the first time a government organization had come forward with an ambitious project as this, that too pioneered by my home state’ I thought.
+All I knew was that it was a project based on wildlife and had not much idea about what to expect apart from the Tigers which grab the limelight in almost every other content made on wildlife conservation.
+‘Even then, it was the first time a government organization had come forward with an ambitious project as this, that too pioneered by my home state‘ I thought.
 I was excited!
 Luck came knocking at my door again when British council, Bengaluru center decided to screen it in their premises on 08-Jun-19.
 It was a Saturday, a workday for me.
 I registered, took leave and finally, there I was… I was going to watch a movie, solo 😀

 Buckle up my dear readers, I’m taking you on a new journey through my ‘TRAVEL’ article.
 You can call it a movie review if you wish to.
 But for me, it is a journey across my home state, through the eyes of a wildlife enthusiast.
 Yeah, I thanked my previous travels for I was able to travel with the ‘team Wild Karnataka’ exactly the way they wanted its audience to travel along the storyline of its documentary.
 It is the story of the monsoons… It is the story of one year… It is the story of traveling from South to the north and then coming back along the coastline to where it all begins, in my home state- Wild Karnataka: It is a Travel movie!